-Cheers to Science: Who’s afraid of algorithms?
+Who’s afraid of algorithms?

-My PhD research studies the power of algorithms over our bodies and the ways digital media technologies introduce surveillance and control without us consciously noticing.
+In her dissertation, Evelyn Wan analyzed the power of algorithms over our bodies and the ways digital media technologies introduce surveillance and control without us consciously noticing.
 Part of the study compares digital algorithms with their analogue counterparts in the cogs and gears of clocks, automata, and early computing machines.
 These curious objects are material versions of algorithms.
 While their nature is very different from the invisible and hyper-fast digital ones running on our smartphones, they both share this basic definition: algorithms are essentially step-by-step rules to be followed in calculations.
 And the clock, with its tick-tock rhythm and rendering of time, calculates 60 seconds as a minute, and 60 minutes as an hour—a prime example of a mechanical algorithm.

-In this short lecture I will offer a quick historical excursion of clocks, automata, and computing machines, tracing an alternative history of algorithms from analogue clocks to the 18th century chess-playing machine Mechanical Turk to the invincible Go-playing AI of AlphaGo Zero.
-Through this, I explain what algorithms are, what they do, and how they hold the power to govern our lives.
+In this short lecture Evelyn will offer a quick historical excursion of clocks, automata, and computing machines, tracing an alternative history of algorithms from analogue clocks to the 18th century chess-playing machine Mechanical Turk to the invincible Go-playing AI of AlphaGo Zero.
+Through this, she explains what algorithms are, what they do, and how they hold the power to govern our lives.
 When clocks and their mechanical algorithms were popularised during the Industrial Revolution, schedules were invented, time discipline was introduced, and work became compensated based on hourly rates.
 Fast forward to today, what kinds of effects do digital algorithms have as they become part-and-parcel of our daily lives?
 What if algorithms are the new clocks of the twenty-first century, always running in the background, poised to effect control on the way we live?

 About the speaker